PhGK/ProteinNetworkLRP/README.md

 model = LRP(2*nfeatures, nfeatures, hidden_features, network_depth)
 ```
 Note that the input dimension of the model is twice the feature dimension of the original samples in question.
-This is due to the feature expansion which is necessary for the imputation task of the model.
-Next, the model needs to be trained.
+This is due to the feature expansion which is necessary for the imputation task.
 train_data is a pandas dataframe with size n_train_samples * nfeatures.
 In order to prevent overfitting, a test data set must be provided with equal amount of features.

 ```